fangq/mmc/README.md

 #    The MCX Project is funded by the NIH/NIGMS under grant R01-GM114365      #
 ###############################################################################
 #  Open-source codes and reusable scientific data are essential for research, #
-# MCX proudly developed human-readable JSON-based data formats for easy reuse,#
+# MCX proudly developed human-readable JSON-based data formats for easy reuse.#
+#                                                                             #
+#Please visit our free scientific data sharing portal at https://neurojson.io/#
-#  Please consider using JSON (https://neurojson.org/) for your research data #
+# and consider sharing your public datasets in standardized JSON/JData format #
 ###############################################################################
-$Rev::77411c$ v2023  $Date::2022-10-01 17:34:27 -04$ by $Author::Qianqian Fang$
+$Rev::      $v2024.2 $Date::                       $ by $Author::             $
 ###############################################################################

 usage: mmc <param1> <param2> ...
 where possible parameters include (the first item in [] is the default value)

 == Required option ==
- -f config     (--input)       read an input file in .inp or .json format
+ -f config     (--input)       read an input file in .json or inp format

 == MC options ==
  -n [0.|float] (--photon)      total photon number, max allowed value is 2^32-1